Margaret Hartsyde

-Margaret Hartsyde or Hairtsyde (fl.
-1600–1640) was a Scottish servant, jewel thief, and landowner.
-A servant of the queen, Anne of Denmark, Hartsyde's duties included looking after the queen's jewels, dealing with the goldsmith George Heriot, and handling large sums of money.
+Margaret Hartsyde or Hairtsyde (died 1642) was a Scottish servant and landowner accused of a theft of jewels.
+As a servant of the queen, Anne of Denmark, Hartsyde's duties included looking after the royal jewels, dealing with the goldsmith George Heriot, and handling large sums of money.

 Servant of a queen

 Margaret Hartsyde was a daughter of Malcolm Hartsyde of Kirkwall, Orkney.
 She is first recorded as one of the serving women in Anne of Denmark's chamber in 1601.
-She came with the queen to England in 1603.
-When the court was at Winchester in September 1603 the queen ordered fabrics for new clothes for Hartsyde and other women who had made the journey from Scotland, including Anne Livingstone, Margaret Stewart, and Jean Drummond.
-She subsequently married another royal servant called John Buchanan, before 11 August 1603, when they were given a joint pension of £200 annually.
+She came with the queen to England at the Union of the Crowns in 1603.
+When the court moved to Winchester in September 1603, to avoid plague in London, Anne of Denmark ordered fabrics for new clothes for Hartsyde and other women who had made the journey from Scotland, including Anne Livingstone, Margaret Stewart, and Jean Drummond.

 In 1603, the French ambassador, the Marquis de Rosny, gave Anne of Denmark a mirror of Venice crystal in a gold box set with diamonds, and a gold table clock with diamonds to Lucy Russell, Countess of Bedford, and as gold box with the French king's portrait to Lady Rich.
 Rosny also gave a diamond ring to "Margaret Aisan, a favourite lady of the queen's bedchamber", this may have been Margaret Hartsyde.
-Perhaps the ambassador had recognised her importance although she lacked the aristocratic status of the other women.
+The ambassador had recognised her importance although she lacked the aristocratic status of the other women.
 The nuance of a gift to such a minor courtier as "Margaret Aisan" was noted by older historians, including Nathaniel Wraxall.